-If the underwriters' option to purchase additional shares to cover over-allotments is exercised in full, the pro forma net tangible book value per share after giving effect to this offering would be \$ per share, representing an immediate increase to existing stockholder of \$ per share, and immediate dilution to new investors in this offering of \$ per share.
+If the underwriters' option to purchase additional shares to cover over-allotments is exercised in full, the pro forma net tangible book value per share after giving effect to this offering would be \$1.70 per share, representing an increase of \$0.10 per share, and immediate dilution to new investors in this offering of \$5.30 per share.

-The foregoing discussion and tables assume no exercise of stock options to purchase stock options outstanding as of , 2023, at a weighted average exercise price of \$ per share.
+The foregoing discussion and tables assume no exercise of stock options to purchase 4,340,270 shares of our common stock issuable upon the exercise of stock options outstanding as of October 27, 2023, at a weighted average exercise price of \$1.26 per share.
 In addition, we may choose to raise additional capital due to market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 To the extent that additional capital is raised through the sale of equity or convertible debt securities or any options are exercised, new investors will experience further dilution.